Advent 20: Another Elijah

 2 Kings 1:8

-You’re probably thinking John the Baptist… nope, this is Elijah (from 2 Kings 1:8).
-When John comes on the scene, he looks exactly like this, because in reality, John is the last of the Old Testament prophets.
+You’re probably thinking of John the Baptist… nope, this is Elijah (from 2 Kings 1:8).
+When John comes on the scene, he looks exactly like this because, in reality, John is the last of the Old Testament prophets.
 Jesus even tells us this in Matthew 11.

 Reflection

-All of the Old Testament, from the first book to the last book, is all about Jesus.
+All of the Old Testament, from the first book to the last book, is about Jesus.
 From the beginning, we saw that God promised a great serpent killer who would come to save us.
-Here in the last chapter, we see that God is still keeping his promise, and he is sending one last prophet.
-When we look back on this through the lens of the Gospel, it is so clear to us.
-John the Baptist lived like Elijah, preached like Elijah, he even dressed like Elijah.
+In the last chapter, we see that God is still keeping his promise, and he is sending one last prophet.
+Looking back on this through the lens of the Gospel, it is so clear.
+John the Baptist lived like Elijah, preached like Elijah, and even dressed like Elijah.
 When he came on the scene 2,000 years ago, it was to prepare the way for Jesus.

 As we continue to prepare ourselves for celebrating the birth of Jesus, we need to remember the message of John the Baptist.
 John was focused on turning the hearts of his hearers back to God the Father.
 They needed to repent.